 Charlotte was the oldest, most ambitious and longest-living of the three remarkable Brontë sisters, who were writing in the mid-19th century.
 Jane Eyre was Charlotte’s first novel and it was an instant hit, despite being criticised for its passionate portrayal of the life of a fiercely independent governess.
 Women in Charlotte’s novels are not looking for husbands — although sometimes they find them anyway — they are searching for independence and equality.
 It may not seem too shocking now but, at the time, it was revolutionary.

-“If men could see us as we really are, they would be a little amazed,” says Shirley, the eponymous heroine (a character whose name is the same as the book title).
+“If men could see us as we really are, they would be a little amazed,” says Shirley, the eponymous (sharing the same name as the book’s title) heroine.
 “Their good woman is a queer thing, half doll, half angel; their bad woman almost always a fiend.”
 How far have attitudes changed?

 ‘We are less safe than cows’ say Indian women